 You need access to a computer or mobile device connected to the Internet and an up-to-date browser.
 Supported browsers include:

 To sign up for MyChart, you will need an activation code.
 This code allows you to create your new MyChart user ID and password, which you will then use to log on to MyChart.
-You will receive your unique activation code during your appointment at a participating Johns Hopkins Medicine facility.
-You can sign up at home when it is convenient for you, within 30 days of the visit.
+You will receive your unique activation code during your appointment or emergency room visit, or when you are discharged from a hospital stay at a participating Johns Hopkins Medicine facility.
+You can sign up at home when it is convenient for you, within 45 days of the visit.

 From your computer or mobile device, log on to mychart.hopkinsmedicine.org and, using your unique authentication code, follow the steps to enroll in MyChart.